dlim04/mbed-single-digit-numeric-display/README.md

 # mbed-single-digit-numeric-display

 ## About This Repository
-This class was written to enable easy interface with a seven segment display from an [Mbed](https://os.mbed.com/ "Mbed Homepage") microcontroller.
+This library was written to enable easy interface with a seven segment display from an [Mbed](https://os.mbed.com/ "Mbed Homepage") microcontroller.

 It was specifically tested using the [Kingbright SA08-11EWA](https://www.mouser.co.uk/datasheet/2/216/SA08-11EWA-57793.pdf "Datasheet from Mouser") single digit numeric display.